 5. PAY YOURSELF W2 PAYROLL (from your new business to yourself) AND FILE QUARTERLY PAYROLL TAX RETURNS

 -You will need to give yourself an annual “W2 salary” (from your corp to yourself) for a predetermined amount of money.
 You can do this payroll once, at the end of the year.
 This is best done using a payroll service.
-I currently use Gusto*, but a few of my clients use Square*).
+I currently use Gusto* (use this link and get a $200 amazon gift card), but a few of my clients use Square*).